status-im/nimbus-eth2/docs/src/validator.md

 ## Trouble Shooting

 1. The directory that stores the blockchain data of the testnet is `build/data/testnet0` (replace `testnet0` with other testnet names).
 Delete this folder if you want to start over.
-For example, you can start over with a fresh storgae if you entered a wrong private key.
+For example, you can start over with a fresh storage if you entered a wrong private key.

 2. Currently, you have to switch to the devel branch in order to run the validator node successfully.